 Gary W. Moorman, Professor of Plant Pathology

 Crown gall is caused by bacteria belonging to the genus and species Agrobacterium tumefaciens.
 This bacterium can infect a wide range of herbaceous and woody plants.
 Actually, the bacterium only carries the gall-causing entity, a plasmid, that contains its own genetic material.
-After the bacterium enters the host, the plasmid is transferred into the host plant cell where it stimulates the production of more plant cells.
+After the bacterium enters the host, the plasmid DNA is transferred into the host plant cell where it stimulates the production of more plant cells.

 Galls or overgrowth (1/4 inch to several inches in diameter) of host plant tissue typically form at the soil line but also can form on branches or roots.